Research + Economic Development

 csrc-meetup

-Lawrence Tech’s research institutes are collaborations between industry partners and our accomplished faculty, who are using their knowledge and research efforts to make strides in their disciplines.
+Lawrence Tech’s research centers are collaborations between industry partners and our accomplished faculty, who are using their knowledge and research efforts to make strides in their disciplines.

 R18